 About the Research Integrity Office

-The Research Integrity Office is responsible for assessing allegations to determine if they fall within the definition of research misconduct and if the allegation is sufficiently credible and specific to warrant an investigation.
+The Research Integrity Office is responsible for assessing allegations to determine whether they fall within the definition of research misconduct and whether the allegation is sufficiently credible and specific to warrant an investigation.
 The research integrity officer (RIO) also oversees inquiries and investigations, including appointing expert members to inquiry and investigation committees.

 Policies and Procedures